stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 6.05](https://cas8.docs.cisecurity.org/en/latest/source/Controls6/#65-require-mfa-for-administrative-access)
--
+- Score is based on the percentage of administrative accounts with multi-factor authentication configured.

 ## Safeguard 7.01	(IG1)	Establish and Maintain a Vulnerability Management Process

 The implementation of Safeguard 7.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ RA-5.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-701---establish-and-maintain-a-vulnerability-management-process)

 **Assessed Elements:**